 There is one main compartment on the back, two large stretch pockets on the front and two zippered underarm compartments.
 Also, you get one stretch pocket above the right soft flask capable of holding a tube of electrolyte tabs or maybe a baggie of Ibuprofen.
 For such a minimalist vest, there are quite a few pockets of varying size.

-At 129 grams, it is incredibly light.
-If being ultralight and compact are a top priority, this vest isn't a bad choice.
-In fact, for events and races where resupplies are frequent, and weather doesn't necessitate you bring extra layers, this lightweight vest is a fantastic option.
+At 6.8 ounces, it is incredibly light.
+If being ultralight and compact is a top priority, this vest isn't a bad choice.
+In fact, for events and races where resupplies are frequent, and the weather doesn't necessitate you bring extra layers, this lightweight vest is a fantastic option.

 When speed, weight, and minimalism are top priorities, this vest will dominate.
 If you're considering this vest as your primary running vest and want it to be the "Jack of all trades," you might be disappointed.
 You can't expand the water storage and are quite limited on being able to pack along a jacket and lots of food.
 Probably the best scenario with this vest is an event with loads of resupplies along the way.

-At $155.00, it's hard to say this vest is good value.
-It is a functional, lightweight vest but for the price, there are many vests available that score higher in nearly every metric.
+It's hard to say this vest is good value.
+It is a functional, lightweight vest, but for the price, there are many vests available that score higher in nearly every metric and are more versatile.

 This minimalist vest is comfortable and efficient.
 The price-tag, however, doesn't quite line up with what you are getting.
 Unless weight and efficiency are of the utmost importance, trumping comfort and versatility, check out some of the vests that offer a bit more in the way of functionality and expandable food and water storage.